 Berti was a friend of Galileo who in turn was the mentor of Torricelli.
 Berti could not explain how his 'barometer' worked, invoking a theory that the vacuum in some way held the water level in the tube and asked Galileo for advice.

-If this is true, Torricelli later made the connection between atmospheric pressure and phenomenon described by Gasparo Berti in his apparatus.
+If this is true, Torricelli later made the connection between atmospheric pressure and the phenomenon described by Gasparo Berti in his apparatus.

-He would later write:-
+He would later write:

 "We live submerged at the bottom of an ocean of elementary air, which is known by incontestable experiments to have weight".

 Torricelli also later discovered he could replicate the phenomenon in 'miniature' using denser fluids like mercury.